 Keep an eye on The Living Room Facebook page for events like the hosted DJs on some Sundays.

 7. Melville Koppies

 I’m ashamed to say I’ve lived in Johannesburg my whole life and never been to Meville Koppies.
-A 50-year old nature reserve right on our doorstep, the last of Johannesburg’s remaining ridges according to Gauteng Tourism and I’ve been too lazy to investigate.
+A 58-year old Nature Reserve and Joburg Heritage site right on our doorstep, the last of Johannesburg’s remaining ridges according to Gauteng Tourism and I’ve been too lazy to investigate.
 Well, enough is enough.

-180 bird species can be found in the reserve and a variety of small mammals such as slender and yellow mongooses, civets, genets, scrub hares and hedgehogs.
+Over 200 bird species have been recorded in the reserve and a variety of small mammals such as slender mongooses, civets, genets and hedgehogs.
 Hedgehogs have to be the sweetest animals and we have them right here in Joburg.
 Melville Koppies Central has controlled access only, so you can either go on a Sunday group guided tour or Sunday group hike of the Reserve for R50 per adult and R30 per child who must be over six.
 Details of these tours and hikes can be found on calendar/map of www.mk.org.za or phone for special booked groups 011 482 4797.